yoeran/e-missions.nl/src/custom-data/topics/en/smart-devices.md

       a plug keep drawing energy while they are not needed.
     todo: Shut down devices if you will be away for more than 2 hours (except for security devices)
-  - tip: Shut down and kill the vampire power
+  - tip: Shut down to kill the vampire power
     explanation: Devices which are directly connected to the grid through a cable or a plug keep drawing energy while they are not needed.
     todo: Shut down devices if you will be away for more than 2 hours (except for